What does a proctor do?

 Who can be a proctor?

 The most acceptable choice for a proctor is a current or retired elementary, secondary or post-secondary level educator.
-The person could be teacher, counselor, administrator or extension educator.
+The person could be a teacher, counselor, administrator, or extension educator.
 Other acceptable choices include head librarians, local clergy, and community and civic leaders.

-Family members may not serve as proctors for students unless approved by UNHS administration, and then only in an extraordinary circumstance.
-If you feel your circumstance is extraordinary, you will need to secure approval from UNHS administration.
+Parents may not serve as proctors for students unless approved by UNHS administration, and then only in an extraordinary circumstance.
+If you feel your circumstance is extraordinary (such as school closings or other situations due to COVID-19), you will need to secure approval from UNHS administration.

 - Students not transferring UNHS credit should complete the online Proctor Information Form.